deepaksharma2007/Ansible_myapache_role/README.md

 Author Information
 ------------------
-The author of this roley Deepak Sharma.
+The author of this role is Deepak Sharma.